How to Conduct a SWOT Analysis For Digital Transformation

 A SWOT analysis enables decision-makers to gain comprehensive insight into all factors that can affect the outcome of the proposed action.
 It also requires organizations to base decisions on data analytics, rather than hypotheses and assumptions.
 A SWOT analysis helps decision-makers evaluate their company from all angles and consider different perspectives.

-Conducting a SWOT analysis involves evaluating the four main areas in the context of your digital workplace and reflecting on your answers.
+Of course, you also need to consider your existing technology as you decide how to move forward with digital transforamtion.
+A SWOT analysis for technology involves evaluating the four main areas in the context of your digital workplace and reflecting on your answers.

 Strengths are the positive attributes of your company that allow you to operate efficiently, generate revenue and achieve business goals.
 This includes tangible aspects, like well-managed facilities and the latest workplace technology, and intangible aspects, such as your reputation and the skills of your workforce.
 Strengths are anything that gives you a competitive advantage.